gentlee/SerialQueue/README.md

 # SerialQueue
-Lightweight C# implementation of FIFO serial queues from ObjC, which is often much better to use for synchronization rather than locks - it doesn't block caller's thread, and than creating new thread - it uses thread pool.
+Lightweight C# implementation of FIFO serial queues from ObjC, which are often much better to use for synchronization rather than locks - they don't block caller's thread, and rather than creating new threads - they use thread pool.

-    private readonly SerialQueue queue = new SerialQueue();
+    readonly SerialQueue queue = new SerialQueue();

     async Task SomeAsyncMethod()
     {
-      // C# 5
+        // C# 5+
-      var result = await queue.Enqueue(LongRunningWork);
+        var result = await queue.Enqueue(WorkForSerialQueue);

         // Old approach
-      queue.Enqueue(LongRunningWork).ContinueWith(t => {
+        queue.Enqueue(WorkForSerialQueue).ContinueWith(t => {
             var result = t.Result;
-      })
+        });
     }